Ethanscharlie/Charlie2DEditor/engine/README.md

 * Remove "Scene" from entity serialization and add collection methods to engine
 * Combine basic datatypes into file and split up utils for methods and structs
 * Document Code
+* Move Watchdog to two classes

 * Recompile on open
 * Fix prevProject (Open as fs::path)
-* Add a way to see the loaded collection
-* Add alignment component to the engine

 * Add windows support <:[